 No. 21 Arizona routs Illinois 90-69 behind freshman trio

-No. 21 Arizona routs Illinois 90-69 behind freshman trioIllinois forward Benjamin Bosmans-Verdonk (13) defends against Arizona guard Nico Mannion during the second half of an NCAA college basketball game Sunday, Nov.
-10, 2019, in Tucson, Ariz.
-Arizona defeated Illinois 90-69.
-(AP Photo/Rick Scuteri)

-TUCSON, Ariz.
-(AP) -- Nico Mannion dropped in floaters, got into the lane and whipped passes through traffic.
+TUCSON, Ariz. — Nico Mannion dropped in floaters, got into the lane and whipped passes through traffic.

 Josh Green drained 3-pointers, finished at the rim and played lockdown defense.